 Yes, vehicles are an important aspect.
 In my childhood it was like this: once you had a driver's licence and you could buy a car, it meant you were free.
 You could do whatever and go wherever you wanted.
 It is a small private symbol of freedom.

-The public transport also is full of emotions.
-The whole day people are traveling from there to there.
+The public transport is also full of emotions.
+The whole day people are traveling from here to there.
 Each vehicle contains stories about people.

-For your installation „Monument“ you exploited three German city buses and arranged them vertically in public space.
-Why did you title this sculpture „Monument“?
+For your installation „Monument“ you used three German city buses and arranged them vertically in public space.
+Why did you name this sculpture „Monument“?

 It is a monument against something – against war.
 When I saw the picture from Aleppo* for the first time, I thought to myself – this is a great sculpture.
 Then I started recognizing many different things in this picture, such as open stores, people trying to walk to work, kids playing, and I kept researching and seeing more pictures of a peaceful utopia without war.
 On one side of the buses you have people trying to continue their daily routines, and on the other side it's ruins, everything is destroyed.
 It was crazy to see what mankind can do, and what our brains do – we just pretend that life is continuing.
 They are dying on the other side, but we have to continue.